rclone/rclone/docs/content/bisync.md

 This safety check is intended to block bisync from deleting all of the files on both filesystems due to a temporary network access issue, or if the user had inadvertently deleted the files on one side or the other.
-To force the sync either set a different delete percentage limit, e.g. `--max-delete 75` (allows up to 75% deletion), or use `--force` to bypass the check.
+To force the sync, either set a different delete percentage limit, e.g. `--max-delete 75` (allows up to 75% deletion), or use `--force` to bypass the check.